 How many women are affected and at what ages?

 Surveys suggest that 3-16% of women report pain suggestive of vulvodynia.
 It is more common in younger women but can occur in women of all ages such as around the time of menopause.
 Vulvodynia can occur early in life, such as with the first tampon use, or it can occur later in life after a pain-free period.

 Many women with vulvodynia have seen multiple medical providers before they are given a diagnosis of vulvodynia and even fewer can find effective treatment.
 The condition can have a significant impact on self-esteem, relationships, quality of life and ability to work.
 There is still much to be learned about this condition and by treating more women, we can begin to learn more about the disease and hope to continue to offer better and more effective treatment options.

 What is the most difficult aspect of vulvodynia that patients struggle with most?

 Many of our patients have been told there is nothing wrong or have been misdiagnosed.
 This seems to be a common hardship than many have endured.
 They often feel they have been disregarded and have not been heard.

 What treatment options are available?

 Treatment can vary depending on the severity, duration and associated conditions.
 There can be an initial period of trial and error and most women benefit from a multidisciplinary approach to care.

-Explain how the Women’s Health Institute uses their team approach for patients with vulvodynia?
+Explain Women’s Health approach to care for patients with vulvodynia?